You can't go wrong with this baby! He is a sweet loving boy looking for a new home! He is a very mixed breed pup whose mom was a sweet lab mix

 Various ages and colors!

-This is Willow
+This handsome man is Carter

 The dog's below are adopted

 Hope and Goose both adopted from COH.
 They have been so much fun over the years.
 We love them!!

 Cruiser and Cooper were adopted by the same family!

 Quinton, almost 4 years old now came into our lives shortly after my husband and I got married.
 Our first family dog!

 Just over a year ago, our family began the search for our Ariel.
 It had been two years since we lost our beloved 16-year old pup—our “first” baby—and until that point, we just didn’t feel ready.
 But last summer we all started discussing how we wanted to bring another dog into our life.
 Scouring the local shelters for a while, we couldn’t seem to find a match.
 And then I came across Ariel on Petfinder.
 There was just something about her little face, and it was the first time I felt compelled to click the “inquire” button on the site.